 The argument and its corollaries “support the intuition that null hypotheses with very low p values tend to have relatively low posterior probabilities unless the Bayesian model is inadequate as a predictor of the observation that P < α” (ibid.).

 I don’t know the Bayesian response to Bickel’s argument.
 Do you?
 (If so, please share ideas in the comments.)
-I know that some Bayesians check their models (e.g., Gelman), but he also seems to buy the argument that p-values “exaggerate” evidence against the null.
+As Bayesians, they may simply deny the relevance of a (non-Bayesian) p-value test of assumptions.
+I know that some Bayesians check their models, e.g., Gelman, but he describes this as a “non-Bayesian” piece of his account.
+I also know Gelman rejects the use of the “spike” prior on a point null.
+Still, he also seems to buy the argument that p-values “exaggerate” evidence against the null (or at least it crops up in joint papers).
 I do not claim to know what he would say (I will ask him).

 Interestingly, Bickel opens his article noting: